 I'm not trying to imitate anyone else.
 I’m not here to dazzle you with flashy lights, gimmicks, or name-dropping.

-I’m a simple, easy-going artist and designer who genuinely enjoys what I do, and I’d love to share that creativity with you.
+I’m an artist and designer who genuinely enjoys the art of designing with intention, and I’d love to share that creativity with you.

 Blush pinks, powder blues, lavender, earthy greens, and warm taupes blend the cosy comfort of winter with spring’s fresh optimism.
 Deep browns, burnt oranges, and muted greens create a cozy fall vibe.